 TradFest is split across three separate regions – Dublin City Centre, South Dublin and Fingal, which is North County Dublin.
 There’s a variety of travel options right across the county, and below you’ll find all the information you’ll need on how to get around Dublin:

-👉 If you are not burnt out by Dublin’s Tradfest, check out some more of Ireland’s best festivals – we have more than just St Patrick’s Day!
+👉 If you are not burnt out by Dublin’s Tradfest, check out some more of Ireland’s Best Festivals – we have a lot more than St Patrick’s Day!

 🌆 Top-Rated Dublin Tours to Combine with TradFest Dublin